yanyou426/StaticProgramAnalysis/README.md

 ./LVA: implementation of live variable analysis

-./AEA: implementation of avaliable expression analysis
+./AEA: implementation of avaliable expression analysis (need more programs to check)

 ./tests: some example for the above algorithm

 ./tests/filename_output_*.txt: analysis result of filename.cpp via RDA/LVA/AEA/...

-need more programs to check
+./IPA: implementation of interprocedural analysis